Important warning for older adults with dementia:

 Studies have shown that older adults with dementia (a brain disorder that affects the ability to remember, think clearly, communicate, and perform daily activities and that may cause changes in mood and personality) who take antipsychotics (medications for mental illness) such as brexpiprazole have an increased chance of death during treatment.
 Older adults with dementia may also have a greater chance of having a stroke or ministroke during treatment with antipsychotics.

-Brexpiprazole is not approved by the Food and Drug Administration (FDA) for the treatment of behavior disorders in older adults with dementia.
+Brexpiprazole is not approved by the Food and Drug Administration (FDA) for the treatment of people with dementia-related psychosis who do not have agitation.
 Talk to the doctor who prescribed this medication if you, a family member, or someone you care for has dementia and is taking brexpiprazole.
 For more information visit the FDA website: http://www.fda.gov/Drugs.

 Important warning for people who have depression: